weijwang18/programming-Portfolio/README.md

 ## Description

-_This is my programming portfolio which showcase my works and skills as a beginner programmer_
+_This is my programming portfolio which showcase my works and skills as a beginner programmer._

 ## Setup/Installation Requirements